 The islands that make up the UK have been formed and sustained from people moving here from all across the globe throughout their history.
 Migration has shaped and enriched British life and our communities.
 However, since 2010, the Tories have created an ever-more hostile environment for migrants living in the UK.
 This shameful regime has fuelled division in our country and resulted in the past year in the exposure of the Windrush scandal which has destroyed the lives and livelihoods of many members of our community in Dulwich and West Norwood, who came here as British citizens from the Commonwealth at the invitation of the British government.
-As a local MP, I see the misery caused by the Tories’ immigration system every week in my surgeries and my inbox, and I have worked to support hundreds of residents with immigration matters since 2015.
+In my work locally, I have seen the misery caused by the Tories’ immigration system, and I have worked to support hundreds of residents with immigration matters since 2015.

 When Commonwealth citizens were invited to the UK in the 1960s, many chose to settle in Brixton and the surrounding area.
 For decades now, the Windrush generation have been at the heart of our community, rightly celebrated in the naming of Windrush Square.
 The Windrush scandal devastated the lives of many of my constituents, with many losing out on pensions, welfare benefits, NHS treatment and the right to work, as well as suffering the trauma and indignity of feeling rejected by a country to which they had contributed so much.